michimussato/OpenStudioLandscapes/README.md

 ## Disclaimer

+I'm not
+- a Software Architect
+- a Systems Engineer
+- a Bash Guru
+- a Python Developer
-I'm not a software architect by any means.
+by any means.

+However, I often found myself as a TD in a juggling - sometimes fun and sometimes very frustrating - game within those realms.
+This is exactly where this story starts.

-I applied my very limited knowledge about Python packaging so I'm sure you might find one or the other quirk that is not best practice.
+I applied my very limited knowledge about Python Packaging, Docker Containers, Git, Linux Shell etc. etc. so I'm sure you might find one or the other quirk that is not best practice.
 If you do, don't hesitate to reach out, point it out and suggest a better way to do it.

 This project is built using Dagster.
 Hence, getting familiar with some Dagster basics is recommended (if not required).
 Check